TuongBose/PHP-Laravel/README.md

 ## License

-This project is open-sourced and available for learning purposes.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.